coderefinery/data-visualization-python/content/index.rst

 of us need to do in our research.
 The content of this course is general and should be relevant for anyone working in the field of science.

+**Typical audience**:

+- Somebody starting with Python or curious about Python.
+- Somebody who needs
+  to read, process, and plot data for their work or studies and would like to try it out with Python.
+- Persons who already use Python for this but want to learn about libraries to simplify common tasks and about how to share their workflow in a reproducible way.

 .. prereq::